microsoft/ALAppExtensions/Modules/System/GeoLocation/README.md

-## Location Status (Enum 50107)
+## GeoLocation Status (Enum 50107)

-Specifies the location status of the returned location from the Location page.
+Specifies the GeoLocation status of the returned location from the GeoLocation page.

 ### Available (value: 0)